 U.S. District Court, Southern and Eastern Districts of New York

 Edward J. Gutleber is a member of the Tax Certiorari and Condemnation practice at Meyer, Suozzi, English & Klein, P.C. located in Garden City, Long Island, N.Y.
 Mr. Gutleber’s practice includes real property tax law, representing commercial, industrial, agricultural and residential taxpayers in obtaining real estate tax assessment reductions, tax refunds and exemptions.
 In the area of eminent domain law, he represents property owners and tenants in appropriation damage claims against state, county, town and local condemning authorities.

 - Represented major corporate and industrial property owners in obtaining tax refund judgments in excess of one million dollars.

 - Successfully litigated Court of Claims eminent domain proceedings on behalf of property owners resulting in final awards “substantially in excess” of the initial offer, together with reimbursement of attorney, appraisal and engineering expenses.

-Mr. Gutleber is involved in charitable institutions, serving as a member of the Board of Directors and Executive Committee of the Arthritis Foundation, Northeast Region, Long Island Chapter, and as Chair of its Public Policy Committee.
-He also serves as a Trustee and Treasurer of the Ward Melville Heritage Organization, Stony Brook, New York.
-He is a former Trustee and current member of the Finance Committee of the Saint James Roman Catholic Church, Setauket, New York, and is a member of the Board of Directors of the Real Estate Institute at Stony Brook University.
+Mr. Gutleber is involved in charitable institutions, and is a past member of the Board of Directors of the Arthritis Foundation, Long Island Chapter.
+He also serves as a Trustee of the Ward Melville Heritage Organization, Stony Brook, New York.
+He is a former Trustee and current member of the Finance Committee of the Saint James Roman Catholic Church, Setauket, New York, and is a member of the Board of Directors of the Real Estate Institute at Stony Brook University, College of Business.